okta/odyssey/packages/docs/components/link.md

 ### Visited Links

 Odyssey disables special styling for visited links.
-This is an intentional compromise that preferences user security and ease of maintenance over the `:visited` affordance.
+This is an  intentional compromise that preferences user security and ease of  maintenance.

 ## Usage